Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings

 \subsection{Asynchronous Federated Learning}

 In asynchronous Federated Learning no synchronization point exists and learners can request a community update from the controller whenever they complete their local assigned training.
-Asynchronous protocols have have faster convergence speed since no idle time occurs for any of the participating learners.
-However, they incur higher communication costs and lower generealizability due to staleness \cite{cui2014exploiting,dai2018toward}.
+Asynchronous protocols have faster convergence speed since no idle time occurs for any of the participating learners.
+However, they incur higher communication cost and lower generalizability due to staleness~\cite{cui2014exploiting,dai2018toward}.
 Figure \ref{fig:TrainingPolicies}(center) illustrates a typical asynchronous policy.
 The timestamps $t_i$ represent the update requests issued by the learners to the federation controller.
 No synchronization exists and every learner issues an update request at its own learning pace.
-For asynchronous protocols, the communication cost is equal to the number of update requests issued by the learners.
 All learners run continuously, so there is no idle time.

-Since in asynchronous protocols, no strict consistency model \cite{lamport1979make} exists, it is inevitable for learners to train on \textit{stale} models.
-Community model updates are not directly visible to all learners and different staleness degrees may be observed \cite{ho2013more,cui2014exploiting}.
-Recently, \textit{FedAsync} \cite{xie2019asynchronous} was proposed as an asynchronous training policy for Federated Learning by weighting every learner in the federation based on functions of model staleness.
-FedAsync defines staleness as the difference between the current global timestamp (vector clock) of the community model and the global timestamp associated with the committing model of a requesting learner.
+Since in asynchronous protocols, no strict consistency model~\cite{lamport1979make} exists, it is inevitable for learners to train on \textit{stale} models.
+Community model updates are not directly visible to all learners and different staleness degrees may be observed~\cite{ho2013more,cui2014exploiting}.
+Recently, \textit{FedAsync}~\cite{xie2019asynchronous} was proposed as an asynchronous training policy for Federated Learning by weighting every learner in the federation based on functions of model staleness.
+FedAsync defines staleness as the difference between the current global timestamp (vector clock~\cite{mattern1988virtual}) of the community model and the global timestamp associated with the committing model of a requesting learner.
 Specifically, for learner $k$, its staleness value is equal to $\mathcal{S}_k= (T - \tau_k + 1)^{-1/2}$, (i.e., FedAsync $+$ Poly) with $T$ being the current global clock value and $\tau_k$ the global clock value of the committing model of the requesting learner.